 As your library grows, you may consider setting up unique pages for each type of content in your repertoire.
 It’s common for larger sites to feature numerous pages for their resources, even going as far as creating multiple pillar pages with dozens of linked sub-pages for their blog library alone!

 Take this idea and have some fun with it.
 You might find it valuable to create custom landing pages for particularly high-value or premium downloads.
-This gives you an easy way to entice readers and boost your SEO with optimized landing pages all at once.
+This gives you an easy way to entice readers and boost your SEO with optimized landing pages all at once, all with the added benefit of establishing thought leadership in your industry.

 Add Supporting Visual Elements